puppetlabs/puppet-specifications/language/catalog_expressions.md

 <table><tr><th>Note</th></tr>
 <tr><td>
   <p>
-  All usage of dynamic scoping except for defaults have been removed.
+  All other usage of dynamic scoping except for defaults have been removed.
 In this version of the specification the Resource Default Expression still follows the old rules since it would have a very negative impact on compatibility to remove it.
-Without dynamic scoping (only following lexical scoping) would remove all powers from this expression without providing a replacement.
+Removing dynamic scoping (only following lexical scoping) would remove all powers from this expression without providing a replacement.
 A future version of the specification will address the much requested feature of multiple definitions (merging them and handling conflicts) - the issues relating